 - Put brainstorming on the team agenda.
 While it’s true that most flashes of brilliance emerge serendipitously, it’s also true that if a team does not allocate time for brainstorming or idea-sharing, few opportunities for creative collaboration will present themselves.
 This is especially true for virtual teams, where real-time team conversations tend to be infrequent and brief, usally adhering to a strict agenda.
 Try walling off a predictable time each week (e.g. Fridays from 3-4 PM) for an “open” brainstorming session for whomever on the team wants to join.
 Or set aside bigger chunks of time, perhaps less frequently, to generate new ideas to address specific needs (e.g. expanding your donor base or rejuvenating your new onboarding program).
 If they’re not put on the calendar, brainstorming sessions may always be shunted aside in favor of fighting the fire de jour.

 - Make it easy to contribute and build on ideas.
 Invite people to offer up ideas by using a blending of asynchronous (any time) and synchronous (same time) participation.
 Open an online conference area where people can submit their ideas and build on others, whenever it’s most convenient.
 Then, when you’re ready to convene in real-time, whether virtually or in person, you’ll have a rich array of ideas you can use as a springboard for conversation.
 You can also use this same electronic brainstorming tool during your same-time session, whether participants are onsite or remote.
-(I love FacilitatePro for this purpose, and I imagine there may be other tools that may do almost the same thing.)
 Consider whether participants will feel less inhibited if given the option to submit ideas anonymously.

 - Ask questions that generate energy.
 Make sure the problem (or opportunity) is unambiguous and interesting, if not terrifically exciting.
 For example, instead of asking how to reduce operating costs within manufacturing, solicit ideas about how to get products out the door faster, with less hassle and waste, while maintaining at least the same standards of quality.
 Ask questions that are broad enough to generate ideas a bit outside of the immediate opportunity, yet specific enough to help steer thinking into productive pathways.
 When setting up an online “think tank,” invite representative participants to try out the questions and give you feedback before rolling out to a larger crowd.
 What seems like a clear question to you might be interpreted a completely different way by someone else.